SkyLabs-Innovation-Group/SkyDrop/README.md

 This project is open source under MIT license.
 We built SkyDrop using .NET’s native cross-platform app framework Xamarin and MvvmCross framework.

-We are working on updates FAQs now that the Skynet Labs portals have shut down.
+We are working on updated FAQs now that the Skynet Labs portals have shut down.
 The default portal in app now is https://web3portal.com/, please check their privacy policy.

 To turn a skylink into a QR code on your PC, you can use our adjacent web app at https://encodeqr.hns.web3portal.com/